Gouthamve/geekon.tech/content/post/golang-lexing-parsing.md

 # The GoLang Compiler

-This was an assignment for my compilers course.
-I could find no documentation on the Go Compiler that I decided to publish my report here.
+This was a Mini-assignment in my Compilers course at IIT Hyderabad to read existing implementations of lexers/parsers.
+I couldn't find any documentation on the Go Compiler hence, I decided to publish my report here.
 Please comment if you find any discrepancies.

 ## Some History
 Go's compiler has a unique history.
-When the team first built Go, they used lex and bison for the lexer and parser.
+When the team first built Go, they used lex and bison for lexing and parsing.
 This was due to several reasons:

 1. Go was unstable.
 2. Go wasn't targeting compiler writers (Apparently, if you trying to bootstrap a language in the initial stages, the launguage will end up suitable for writing compilers! :P)